aritraroy/UltimateAndroidReference/README.md

 * [Ty](https://twitter.com/tsmith) - Android at @Uber Dev Platform - Google Developer Expert - @specializedtype investor - @sfaug and @droidconsf organizer - ex @twitter @fabric @evernote @zagat

 ## Game Development

+If you aspire to develop amazing games for the Android platform, we haven't forgotten about you.
+Here are some of the best resources which can help you in kickstarting your Android game development career.

 ### Frameworks